ToastFreak777/Visualizers/README.md

 ## React Sorting Algorithms

 - To get some react practice I decided to do the rest to the algorithms in react.
-Rather then swapping elements using DOM in react you use State
+Rather then swapping elements using DOM I'll use react and State

 - ### Contains
   - Bubble Sort